Syverynx/Arduino-flashlight/README.md

 If you decide to build the "enclosure" the same way I did:
 * two pieces of wood, laminate, or any thin but strong material
-* [handle, 3d-printed.](https://www.thingiverse.com/thing:4619895) Consider mounting after assembly, so that you can balance your flashlight properly.
+* [handle, 3d-printed.](https://www.thingiverse.com/thing:4619895) Consider mounting after assembly, so that you can balance your flashlight properly
 * connecting pillars, 3d-printed.

 ## Pinout
 * OLED and Arduino powered by a step-down converter set to 5V
 * Cooling fan powered by a step-down converter set to 10-12V
 * Arduino pin A4 - OLED's SCK
 * Arduino pin A5 OLED's SDA
-* Arduino pins 2,3,4,5,6 to the keypad - 2 is common.
+* Arduino pins 2,3,4,5,6 to the keypad - 2 is common
 * Arduino pin 9 to MOSFET's gate
 * MOSFET's source to LED driver ground
 * MOSFET's drain to LED's negative contact